antoniomangoni/tsp_rl_kg/README.md

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.

+There is a `requirements.txt` (which does not include plotly used in `test.py`) and an `environment_droplet.yml` for pip and conda environments respectively.

 ## Contact

 Antonio Mangoni: antoniomangoni@gmail.com